|Mr. Nyala likes it here. It was a delight for Tom to see him again this morning and to be able to take these photos.|

-But after hearing from three doctors that heredity plays the biggest part of our health, and being from a family of longevity, he wanted comfort foods during this challenging time for both of us.
+But after hearing from three doctors that heredity plays the most significant part in our health, and being from a family of longevity, he wanted comfort foods during this challenging time for both of us.
 It’s not unusual to seek “comfort” foods during times of stress.
-I’ve always lost my appetite when stressed or worried but I think I’m more the exception than the rule.
+I’ve always lost my appetite when stressed or worried, but I think I’m more the exception than the rule.

 Again, last night he made chicken “flatties” which is a popular item for the braai in South Africa, a butterflied whole chicken well seasoned in a variety of flavors: garlic, sweet and spicy, Portuguese, barbecue, peri-peri (a mix of hot spices) and so forth.

-Most often we opt for the garlic and barbecue figuring less sugar was used in preparing the spices.
-He always cooks two flatties, enough for two dinners, in one large pan, adding whole mushrooms to the pan while cooking along with pre-cooked whole carrots prepared directly on the grill about a half hour before the flatties are done.
+We often opt for the garlic and barbecue, figuring less sugar was used in preparing the spices.
+He always cooks two flatties, enough for two dinners, in one large pan, adding whole mushrooms to the pan while cooking along with pre-cooked whole carrots prepared directly on the grill about a half-hour before the flatties are done.

-For those who eat potatoes or other starchy vegetables, they could easily be peeled, cut into chunks and added to the pan with the mushrooms.
-At the two hour mark, the flatties are done and Tom separates the white from the dark meat and makes up our plates.
+Those who eat potatoes or other starchy vegetables could easily be peeled, cut into chunks, and added to the pan with the mushrooms.
+At the two-hour mark, the flatties are done, and Tom separates the white from the dark meat and makes up our plates.

-Honestly, I never made a chicken, flattie or otherwise, tasting as good as his.
-In the future, long after I can cook again, we’ll certainly cut whole chickens into flatties shapes and have Tom prepare them.
+Honestly, I never made a chicken, flattie, or otherwise, tasting as good as his.
+In the future, long after I can cook again, we’ll undoubtedly cut whole chickens into flatties shapes and have Tom prepare them.

 We’ve never seen flatties in countries other than those in Africa.
 But, we certainly can improvise and follow suit wherever we may be.
-It’s interesting how South Africans cook most of their meals on the braai, as opposed to the stovetop or oven.
+It’s interesting how South Africans cook most of their meals on the braai instead of the stovetop or oven.

-We don’t have flatties every night but right now, its a familiar and easy meal for him to prepare which we both enjoy.
-He’s made many favorite recipes lately but commented on occasion that my version of the meal was tastier than his but I can hardly agree when everything he makes tastes good to me.
+We don’t have flatties every night, but right now, it’s a familiar and easy meal for him to prepare, which we both enjoy.
+He’s made many favorite recipes lately but commented on the occasion that my version of the meal was tastier than his, but I can hardly agree when everything he makes tastes good to me.

 As for meals for the remainder of the day, I don’t care to eat much in the morning upon awakening and instead drink my fresh squeezed lemon water to start the day.
-I miss drinking coffee and perhaps someday I will take it up again but for now, the lemon water is refreshing.
+I miss drinking coffee, and perhaps someday I will take it up again, but the lemon water is refreshing now.

-When it’s as hot as it has been lately I’ve had little interest in drinking hot tea.
-But, by 10:30 am, Tom makes my healthful smoothie which the doctor insisted was a necessity to increase the amount of protein in my diet.
+When it’s as hot as it has been lately, I’ve had little interest in drinking hot tea.
+But, by 10:30 am, Tom made my healthful smoothie which the doctor insisted was necessary to increase the amount of protein in my diet.
 Protein is necessary to aid in wound healing.

 |Ms. Bushbuck is too cute for words.|